-The property capital stock has formed a significant portion of the national wealth in most developed economies.
-The property service refers to the flow of services yielded during any period of time by property stock and also plays an important role in the entire economy as well as the growing influence in property capital stock (Tse 1994).
-Improved country studies are needed in order to gain a better comprehension of the specificities of the property service and its role in economic development, and then the structural characteristics and development trend of the property sector in Australia can be describe, which is in turn important to formulating industry policies.
-However, the consistent studies in the importance of Australian property sector are hindered due to the lack of usable input-output tables after the 1980s.
-Over the 1990s, Australia experienced a recession at the beginning of 1990s and a boom at the end of 1990s due to the Sydney 2000 Olympic Game.
-According to the Australian Bureau of Statistics, Australian Gross Domestic Product (GDP) growth increased from \$5,753 to \$8,121 per capita at the current price during the same period.
-The Australian property sector accounted for average 12.47% of GNP, and employed average 1.3% of the work forces in the 1990s.
-Given the important role in Australian economy, it is necessary to explore the new development of the property sector and understand the new relationship of the sector with other economic sectors during the 1990s.
+With its growing share in the national economy, the property sector has been considered a vital contributor of economic development (Liu et al., 2005).
+Improved country studies are needed in order to gain a better comprehension of the specificities of the property sector and its role in economic development, and then the structural characteristics and development trend of the property sector in Australia can be well described.
+However, the consistent studies in the importance of Australian property sector at a macro level are hindered due to the lack of usable input-output tables after the 1980s.
+Over the 1990s, Australia experienced a recession at the beginning of 1990s and a boom at the end of 1990s (Bodman and Crosby, 2002).
+According to the Australian Bureau of Statistics, Australian Gross Domestic Product (GDP) growth increased from \$5,753 to \$8,121 per capita at current prices during the same period.
+The Australian property sector accounted for an average of 12.47% of GNP, and employed on average 1.3% of the work force in the

+1990s (ABS, 2000).
+Given the important role of the property sector in the Australian economy, it is necessary to explore the new development of the property sector and understand the new relationship of the sector with other economic sectors during the 1990s.